tonysyu/linecook/docs/index.rst

 that's pleasant to consume.

 The core goal of `linecook` is to make it easy to create your own transforms to parse whatever text you have.
-For example, if we had an `app.log` file that looked like:
+For example, if we have an `app.log` file that looks like:

 .. parsed-literal::
     :class: terminal